Frequently Asked Questions

 Q. When will applicants be contacted for interview invitations?

 Interview invitations are extended as soon as possible.
 Typically, we contact applicants with invitations when we return from the winter break in the first week or two of January.

 Q. When will interviews be held?

 Interview dates change each year.
-However, they are typically held in the last two weeks of January.
-Interviews for the 2021-22 academic year will be held virtually.
+However, they are typically held sometime in the last two weeks of January.
+Interviews for admission in the upcoming cycle (2023-2024 academic year) will be held virtually.

 Students can apply for a limited number of Department fee waivers.
 Click the following link for more information and the application: https://redcap.link/hid4bdaj.
 Fee waiver applications are due November 1st (Graduate School applications are due December 1).